-The 9 Gamut Procedure is part of EFT's Full Basic Recipe.
-It involves 9 actions performed while tapping the "gamut" point on the Triple Warmer acupuncture meridian on the back of the hand.
+The 9 Gamut Procedure is part of the EFT Full Basic Recipe.
+It involves 9 actions performed while tapping the “gamut” point on the Triple Warmer acupuncture meridian on the back of the hand.
 It includes behaviors designed to engage both the left and right hemispheres of the brain, as well as eye movements.

 New research shows that eye movements such as those prescribed in the 9 Gamut procedure are instrumental in reprocessing old traumatic memories.
 The University of South Florida (USF) conducted a study of people with PTSD and depression, using a new method called ART or Accelerated Resolution Therapy (Kip et al., 2012).

 They found that the emotional charge held in memories of traumatic events was rapidly reduced by ART.
 ART uses eye movements, and also has clients re-imagine a desired outcome.
 Participants in the study experienced dramatic drops in both PTSD and depression symptoms, as well as improved sleep.
 The two major components of ART include minimizing or eliminating physiological response associated traumatic memories, and re-envisioning painful or disturbing experiences…” (Hudak, 2012).

 The study was published in the journal Behavioral Sciences.